 Ever since I was a teenage I used to sing to myself or hum to myself.
 About the time that I went to see JCS with my choirmaster aged 13 I was humming and singing to myself all the time.

 I now wondered if it was a form of mental smokescreen, a sort of ‘la-la-la’-ing to block out the anxiety of a closeted gay teenager trying to negotiate his hormones and a homophobic world.

 Whatever the origin the habit has stuck and I wondered to myself, around the 3rd January, whether I had in fact la-la-la-ed my way through most of my adult life.

-Happily, the Lloyd-Webber-RIce torture ended on day three when I cannily replaced it with a Buddhist mantra. (man-tra, Chogyam Trungpa points out means ‘mind protection’ and acts like a mental disinfectant filling the atmosphere of the mind with something positive rather than tricksy or avoidant).
+Happily, the Lloyd-Webber-RIce torture ended on day three when I cannily replaced it with a Buddhist mantra.
+Man-tra, Chogyam Trungpa points out means ‘mind protection’.
+It acts like a mental disinfectant filling the atmosphere of the mind with something positive rather than tricksy or avoidant).
 And with the humming veil lifted I was able to proceed with the familiar work of sitting with those patterns of thinking and emotion that the music had hidden.

 I’d love to know your thoughts about retreats.
 Drop me a message with any thoughts, comments, questions, queries or insights that pop up while reading the blog.
 I’d love to hear from you!

 Find out more about The Mindsprings School.
 A series of courses created by Alistair to help you live a happier life.